 Ultra low vertical emittance operation will be achieved using the sophisticated tools developed by the CESR operations group to correct orbit, focusing, coupling, and dispersion errors from beam based measurements.
 Improved algorithms based on these techniques will be developed as part of this project, as will new instrumentation designed to measure the very small vertical beam size.
-Needed improvements in magnet alignment will be accomplished using survey techniques developed by our British collaborators.
-ECE suppression techniques in the wigglers, crucial for finalizing the ILC design will be investigated.
-The CESR injector can deliver electron as well as positron beams so that effects peculiar to electrons as well as positrons, e.g., the fast ion instability, will be studied to distinguish species dependent effects.
+ECE suppression techniques in wigglers, crucial for finalizing the ILC design, will be investigated.
+The CESR injector can deliver electron as well as positron beams so that species dependence can be investigated with CesrTA.

-We have actively supported the ILC Reference Design Report of 2007 and this proposal is focused heavily on supporting the ILC Engineering Design Report of 2010.
+We have actively supported the ILC Reference Design Report of 2007.
+This proposal supports critical R&D for the the first portion of the ILC Technical Design Phase (ILC TDP-I) through 2010.